 Community Engagement in Portugal

-For their second grant of the Volvo Ocean Race, Vestas 11th Hour Racing chose a newly formed organization that is leading sustainability in an innovative manner – Circular Economy Portugal (CEP)!
+For its second grant of the Volvo Ocean Race, Vestas 11th Hour Racing chose a newly formed organization that is leading sustainability in an innovative manner – Circular Economy Portugal (CEP)!
 The organization was founded by Lindsey Wuisan to inspire, act and consult on solutions that accelerate the transition to a circular economy.

 So what is a circular economy?